videojs/rfcs/proposals/0003-vhs-next.md

 `@videojs/playback` is a standalone player that handles playback and does not support UI.
 (Similar to hls.js and dash.js).

-`@videojs/ui` is a standalone UI player that uses `@videojs/playback` under the hood and provides a lot of UI WebComponents to customize your player.
-(Something similar to https://www.vidstack.io/ or https://www.media-chrome.org/)

 This way we cover both groups of developers:
 - Developers who want to build their own player's UI on top of `@videojs/playback`
 - Developers who want embedded player experience